-(September 2020) Proactive network management helps companies achieve increased levels of IT stability, predictable costs, and improved efficiency.
+Proactive IT services help Arkansas businesses achieve increased levels of stability, predictable costs, and improved efficiency

-Most businesses today rely on information technology to one degree or another.
-As technology solutions grow in both significance and complexity, managed services providers (MSPs) fill an essential need by providing access to IT expertise that would otherwise be cost-prohibitive in the open market.
+Most businesses today rely on IT to operate.
+As technology solutions grow in both significance and complexity, these firms are turning to managed services providers (MSPs) that offer IT services for Arkansas businesses to fill their need for in-depth IT expertise that would otherwise be cost-prohibitive to bring in-house.

 In general, MSPs manage a company’s IT infrastructure, end-user tools, and applications on a subscription basis.
 This represents a markedly different approach to IT support than traditional “break/fix” services.
 Instead of responding to problems after the fact, managed services help prevent issues before they occur through continuous monitoring and proactive maintenance.